 If you are an individual that wants to contribute technically please see our contributions guide: Learn More

 If you want to be involved in non-technical aspects of the project you can join the discussion at dtp-discuss or email the maintainers at firstname.lastname@example.org

-DTP is still in very active development.
-While we have code that works for a variety of use cases we are continually making improvements that might cause things to break occasionally.
+DTP is still in very active development, and while we have code that works for a variety of use cases, we are continually making improvements that might cause things to break occasionally.
 So as you are trying things please use it with caution and expect some hiccups.
 Both our bug list, as well as documentation in each provider’s directory are good places to look for known issues, or report problems you encounter.